 Excellent Support Function

 One of Jubiter’s real strong features is their support function.
 For 12 hours each weekday, and 4 hours every Saturday, phone support is available for the Jubiter-users.
 We have heard nothing but praise for the support staff and their commitment.
+It should be noted here though that there are numerous exchanges out there that actually offers 24/7 support.

 Supported and Non-Supported Countries